gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 {% endhighlight %}

 When we create our Link object, it’ll create an image and assign itself the new sprite we created, positions itself with the values passed in, calculates and stores the FPS which it will run at and, finally, store the sequences of frames for each animation.
 As you can see, I’ve added a few more than before.
-Once again, I’ve taked a page out of [Shaun Inman’s](//shauninman.com) book and Link handles standing and walking in three directions.
+Once again, I’ve taken a page out of [Shaun Inman’s](//shauninman.com) book and Link handles standing and walking in three directions.
 A few more variables were needed to store which way Link faces and whether he needs animating.

 It’s a good start, and we’ve streamlined `main()` and `init()` a bit too.
 But we can do a bit more.
 Link should also handle updating his animation and drawing to the canvas.
 For that, two functions will come in handy, `update()` and `draw()`.
 It’s good to break up some of that logic into two functions in case we need to update Link but not draw him to the canvas for whatever reason: